Can we deduce what’s on a person’s mind merely by reading the body language of their feet? That is the question this article attempts to answer.

 Toes pointing upward

-When people talk to those they find attractive, they may point their feet upward because they’re positively evaluating the current situation.
+When people talk to those they find attractive, they may point their feet upward because they’re positively evaluating their current situation.